p-mongo/specifications/source/transactions/transactions.rst

 Retrying commitTransaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If an exception with this label is thrown, an application can safely call commitTransaction again.
+If an exception with this label is raised, an application can safely call commitTransaction again.
 If this attempt succeeds it means the transaction has committed with the provided write concern.
 If this attempt fails it may also have the "UnknownTransactionCommitResult" error